On to the Super Bowl: Bengals stun Chiefs with comeback

 AP Pro Football Writer

 Matching the biggest comeback in an AFC championship game, the Bengals rallied from an 18-point hole to stun Kansas City 27-24 in overtime Sunday for their first trip to the big game since the 1988 season.
-The team that won only two games two years ago, earning them the top overall draft pick that they used on quarterback Joe Burrow, pretty much dominated the Chiefs after the first quarter.
+The team that won only two games in 2019, earning them the top overall draft pick that they used on quarterback Joe Burrow, pretty much dominated the Chiefs after the first quarter.

 Rookie Evan McPherson made a 31-yard field goal to win it.

+“We’ve been a second-half team all year,” said Burrow, who missed six games in his rookie season with a knee injury.
+“You don’t really want to be that way, but that’s kind of how it’s worked out.
+Our defense really stepped up in the second half and on offense we made plays when we had to. … It was just a great overall team effort.”

 The Bengals (13-7) reached their third Super Bowl; they lost to the 49ers in 1982 and 1989.
 Kansas City (14-6) hosted its fourth straight AFC championship contest, and is 2-2 in those.
-The Chiefs won the NFL title for the 2019 season.
+The Chiefs won the NFL title two years ago.

 In the NFC title game later Sunday, the Los Angeles Rams (14-5) hosted San Francisco (12-7) at SoFi Stadium, the site of the Feb.
 13 Super Bowl.